|Monthly Tech-Tip |

 Refers to the practice of firing ceramics in one firing (rather than two) to produce a fully glazed product.
 This practice requires more technical expertise.

 The practice of applying glazes to dried ware and firing in one operation.
-Obviously this is going to save money on energy.
+Obviously, this is going to save money on energy.
 But it introduces extra problems also.
-In general, the thicker and heavier the ware and the greater its dry strength the greater the chance that it can be glazed easily in the dry state.
-Unfortunately, the single-fire process can expose a melting glaze to a hoard of bubbles escaping from decomposition and dehydration happening within the body (these are all expelled in a bisque firing).
+In general, the thicker and heavier the ware, the greater its dry strength, the higher the specific gravity of the glaze and the quicker it dries the greater the chance that it can be glazed effectively in the dry state.
+Unfortunately, the single-fire process can expose a melting glaze to a hoard of bubbles escaping from decomposition and dehydration happening within the body (these are mostly expelled in a bisque firing).

 Once-fire is obviously popular in industry, especially for tile, sanitary ware and porcelain insulators.
 They have also developed ways to single-fire even table ware.

 The mug on the right was bisque fired and then glazed, the one on the left was glazed in the green (dry) state using our standard meet-two-colors-at-the-rim glazing method.
 This method lends itself well to single fire glazing.
 Notice the glaze did not go on as thick on the once-fired piece (extra attention is needed to make sure it gets on thick enough without cracking the piece).
 In addition, there are a few pinholes whereas the bisqued piece is flawless.
 Single firing ware requires extra attention to firing, climbing to a point just before the glaze begins to melt and soaking there to enable hydrates and carbon to escape.